Chendo: Club career

 Born in Totana, Region of Murcia, Chendo played professionally with Real Madrid for 17 seasons, winning seven La Liga titles, two Copa del Rey trophies, one UEFA Champions League, and back-to-back UEFA Cups.
-He arrived at the club at the age of 15 and was part of its junior ranks for five years, making his debut for the first team on 11 April 1982 in a 2–1 win at CD Castellón.
+He arrived at the club at the age of 15 and was part of its junior ranks for five years, making his debut for the first team on 11 April 1982 in a 2–1 win at Castellón.

 He got his opportunity at the starter position at the beginning of 1983–84, when Juan José, who dominated the right-back position, was injured.
 When Juan José returned to the first team, Chendo returned to the bench, but finished the season again as first-choice, making 26 competitive appearances.

 Chendo became the starter in his fourth year, playing 25 league matches and adding 11 in European competition.
-At the end of the season, Real won the UEFA Cup against Hungarian club Fehérvár FC by a 3–1 aggregate score, and conquered the Copa de la Liga with a 4–3 aggregate victory over Atlético Madrid, with the player starting in both finals; the team finished fifth in the league, 17 points behind champions FC Barcelona.
+At the end of the season, Real won the UEFA Cup against Hungarian club Fehérvár by a 3–1 aggregate score, and conquered the Copa de la Liga with a 4–3 aggregate victory over Atlético Madrid, with the player starting in both finals; the team finished fifth in the league, 17 points behind champions Barcelona.

 For the next eight seasons, Chendo was the undisputed starter of a squad that collected five straight league titles.
-From 1992 to 1995, however, he would only make 34 league appearances, losing his place to Nando, Luis Enrique, and Paco Llorente.
+From 1992 to 1995, however, he would only make 34 league appearances, losing his place to Nando, Luis Enrique and Paco Llorente.
 Though he took part in 23 games in the 1995–96 campaign, he played second-fiddle to Quique Sánchez Flores, Carlos Secretário and Christian Panucci.
 Like Manolo Sanchís later, he was a moral supporter and a bench captain, subbing rarely and starting even more rarely.

-After Real Madrid lifted their seventh European Cup against Juventus F.C. on 20 May 1998 (he did not play in the decisive match), Chendo retired from professional football, aged almost 37.
+After Real Madrid lifted their seventh European Cup against Juventus on 20 May 1998 (he did not play in the decisive match), Chendo retired from professional football, aged almost 37.
 He immediately started working with the club as a match delegate, occupying that position for well over two decades.